RawToast/kategory/modules/docs/arrow-docs/docs/docs/patterns/errorhandling/README.md

 #### The issues with exceptions

-Exceptions can be seen as GOTO statement given they interrupt the program flow by jumping back to the caller.
+Exceptions can be seen as GOTO statements given they interrupt the program flow by jumping back to the caller.
 Exceptions are not consistent as throwing an exception may not survive async boundaries, that is to say that one can't rely on exceptions for error handling in async code since invoking a function that is async inside a `try/catch` may not capture the exception potentially thrown in a different thread.